-from the this-guy's-a-good-guy-whoever-the-hell-he-is dept
+from the can't-challenge-what-you've-taken-steps-to-distance-from-yourself dept

 Maybe this is part of UPS's large settlement with the DOJ.
 Maybe this is what FedEx won't do, which is why the DOJ tried to prosecute it for aiding and abetting illicit drug sales, right up until a federal judge called its prosecution "novel" and ushered it out of the court.

 Whatever the case, there's at least one "inside man" (in this case a woman) at the UPS.
 A San Bernardino UPS store owner acted as a "citizen informant" for the county sheriff.
 In exchange for unspecified "compensation," the store owner would flag suspicious packages and call in the Sheriff's Department to come in and have a look/sniff at said shipments.

 All well and good, if that's the sort of service you expect from a private company, rather than, say, the US Postal Service, which presumably does this sort of thing all the time.
 The Sheriff's Department, however, did instruct the store owner that she was not to open any suspicious packages.